 When it comes to the COVID-19 vaccine, timing is important.
 While many people have no side effects, or just a sore arm, it’s not unusual to experience fever, chills and fatigue for a day or two after getting the vaccine, especially the second dose.
-For that reason, you’ll want to avoid scheduling a vaccine appointment the day before a final exam, dance recital, travel, or even an important sporting event, just in case.
+For that reason, you’ll want to avoid scheduling a vaccine appointment the day before a big test, dance recital, travel, or even an important sporting event, just in case.

 By contrast, getting the COVID-19 virus can keep you away from important events for much longer.

 2. Be sensitive to any anxiety your child might have.

 If your child has a fear of shots, don’t tell him or her about the upcoming shot too far in advance.

 “Sometimes it’s worse to prepare because they’re thinking about it until it actually happens, and it just builds and builds and builds,” says UNC Health pediatrician Edward M. Pickens, MD.
 “If you have a child who is especially worried, what you’re really doing is setting them up for several days of worry.”

 Instead, wait for the day of the shot to explain why they need it.
 You can say it will keep them, their friends and their loved ones safe and will help everyone return to a more normal life, like before the pandemic.